photoprism/photoprism/README.md

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.

+## Getting Support ##

+Visit [docs.photoprism.app/user-guide](https://docs.photoprism.app/user-guide/) to learn how to [sync](https://docs.photoprism.app/user-guide/sync/webdav/), [organize](https://docs.photoprism.app/user-guide/library/), and [share](https://docs.photoprism.app/user-guide/share/share/) your pictures.
+If you need help installing our software at home, you can [join us on Reddit](https://link.photoprism.app/reddit), ask in our [Community Chat](https://link.photoprism.app/chat), or post your question in [GitHub Discussions](https://link.photoprism.app/discussions).

+Common problems can be quickly diagnosed and solved using the [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/) in [Getting Started](https://docs.photoprism.app/getting-started/).
+Eligible [sponsors](https://photoprism.app/membership) are also welcome to [email us for technical support](https://photoprism.app/contact) and personalized advice.

 ## Upcoming Features and Improvements ##

 Our [Project Roadmap](https://link.photoprism.app/roadmap) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.
 Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.